-The hidden ninety percent of expedition life
+The hidden ninety percent of polar expedition life

-Naturally, though, there’s more to being an expedition guide than the perks, and even more to being an expedition leader.
+But naturally, there’s more to being an expedition guide than the perks, and even more to being an expedition leader.
 It’s a late-to-bed, early-to-rise job that, like icebergs, shows only about ten percent of itself while the rest lies hidden from sight.

 Guides of the Arctic and Antarctica

 “There are a lot of dangerous aspects out here,” says Ginzburg, walking at the lead of the seventy-odd passengers joining us on this spirited midday hike.
 “We’re in polar bear country, so we have to carry these firearms.
 But we also operate Zodiacs in very cold waters.
 Having everything under control and knowing exactly what we’re doing is very important.”

 Adjusting the rifle on his shoulder, Ginzburg keeps a close eye on the other armed guides nearby, all of them on the lookout for bears.

 Then he glances back at the passengers taking pictures, talking among themselves, marveling at the stark landscape's beyond-the-Wall beauty.
 “But from my experience, most of the truly dangerous situations are created by people themselves.
 Because they panic.”